 Usability is average.
 The receiver relies heavily on its UI, which is pretty but sometimes a little frustrating.

-Overall, this is an innovative, exciting AV Dolby Atmos receiver.
+Overall, however, this is an innovative, exciting AV Dolby Atmos receiver.
 Consider it a brilliant value home cinema offering.

-Mid-range AV receivers
+The best mid-range AV receivers

 There's very little we can hold against the Denon AVR-X2700H, one of the world's first 8K receivers and winner of a number of accolades this year.
-It's what we consider the best overall AV receiver in 2021 in terms of what it offers for the money.
+It's what we consider the best overall AV receiver in terms of what it offers for the money.

 What Denon's entry-level 8K AVR brings to the table is an incredible feature set comprising of Variable Refresh Rate (VRR), Quick Frame Transport (QFT), and Auto Low Latency Mode (ALLM) on each of the HDMI-In ports, plus support for HDR10+, HDR10, HLG and Dolby Vision forms of HDR.
 For the exceptionally stringent viewers out there, the AVR-X2700H also supports IMAX Enhanced, too.